Skip to Content

 6. Golden Opportunity to Use a Leave-in Protective Spray

 While brushing, it’s the perfect time to use a conditioning spritz.
-A good quality spray will ensure his coat is moisturized properly, adds extra shine, stops mats and split ends, and repels contact irritants and allergens, and any urine “splashback.”
+A good quality spray will ensure his coat is moisturized properly, adds extra shine, stops mats and split ends, repels contact irritants and allergens, and any urine “splashback.”

 7. A Well-Groomed, Tidy Pomeranian